 Hydration is key, too.
 Sounds counterintuitive, but all that air travel I was doing on my return from Italy to the United States seriously parched my skin—and dehydration, according to Nazarian, can make the skin look even more inflamed and cause cysts to appear redder.
 "Stay hydrated, drinking lots of water and fluids.
 Recommended six to eight glasses a day," she says.
 You might also try swapping out your exfoliating toner for a hydrating one, like Etude House's SoonJung pH 5.5 Relief Toner ($20).

 I don't make a habit of failing to remove my makeup at night, but sometimes when I'm traveling, I get lax about it.
 This does not bode well for existing breakouts.
 When dealing with problem skin, Nazarian suggests avoiding any occlusive topical products, such as heavy makeup, powders, or lotions, no matter how tempting it might be to paint over those zits.
 "Use oil-free, noncomedogenic products," she says.
 Vichy makes an amazing foundation for blemish-prone, sensitive skin.
-(Click here for seven other noncomedogenic foundations).
+(Click here for eight other noncomedogenic foundations).

 If the breakout feels so out of your control that you just don't know where to go, hitting up your dermatologist or esthetician can't be a mistake.
 I promptly paid a visit to Renée Rouleau for a round of lancing and extractions to "reset" my skin.
 But getting a cortisone shot at the derm's office may also work in a pinch.

 We wish you the best of luck with your post-dairy skincare routine.